srikanthlogic/llm-wordsearch/DEVELOP.md

 ### Step 2: Configure Environment Variables via `env.js`

-The application requires an API key for the "Community Provider" (Google Gemini) feature.
+The application requires an API key for the "Community Provider" (OpenRouter) feature.
 For local development, you can provide this and other optional configurations through a special `env.js` file.

 1. Create a new file in the root directory named `env.js`.
+You can rename the `env.sample` file.
 2. Add the content below to `env.js`.
 This file defines a `window.process` object, which mimics the Node.js `process.env` pattern in the browser.

     *Note: The `index.html` file is already configured to load this script. **Do not commit `env.js` to version control.** If you are using Git, add it to your `.gitignore` file.*